-Photobook by Ivana Palečková combines the author’s photographic and design work.
-The photo series focuses on public space and the way people shape it.
-Design of the book is suggesting multilayered reading of the message - as going through a city in a different speed or mood.
-The first way of going through the book - half-opening - represents a quick walk around the city.
-From some photos only fragments are visible, others remain hidden, some are fully visible.
+Public Species, a photobook by Ivana Palečková, contains the author’s photographic and design work.
+A series of photographs focuses on the public space and the way people shape it.
+The book comprises a landscape format that can be folded in half, the design suggesting a multilayered reading of the message — like moving through a city at a different speed or in a certain mood.
+The first way to go through the book — when it’s folded in half — represents a quick walk round.
+In some photos, only fragments are visible; while others remain completely hidden and some are fully visible.

-The text by Jürgen Rendl is - along the photos - inviting to re-imagine the urban landscape, become interested and thinking inhabitants and enter living and prosperous relationships with ones' surroundings and possibly re-shape them for better.
+The text, by Jürgen Rendl — together with the visuals — invites us to reimagine the urban landscape, to become interested inhabitants and enter into a lively and prosperous relationship with the surroundings, and possibly, to re-shape them for the better.